etrepat/baum/README.md

 ... // <- This result set will not contain $node
 ```

-## TODO

-Some things I'm probably adding to this library (soonish, I hope):

-* Rebuild from other implementations.
-You've got a current model & table,
-with only a `parent_id` id column?
-Shouldn't be a problem.
-Should it?

 ## Contributing

 Thinking of contributing?
 Maybe you've found some nasty bug?
 That's great news!

 1. Fork the project:.
 2. Create your bugfix/feature branch.
+3. Code away your changes and, if you can, provide some tests.
-3. Commit your changes & push to the branch.
+4. Commit your changes & push to the branch.
-4. Create new Pull Request
+5. Create a new Pull Request

 ## License